primer/react/docs/content/Dialog.md

 </State>
 ```

-To pass non-text content into the header, use `Dialog.Header` instead of `Dialog.HeaderText`:
+You can also pass any non-text content into the header:

 ```jsx live
 <State default={false}>